Tencent/Hippy/docs/en-us/hippy-vue/external-components.md

 # Native Extension Component

-Extensions are some convenient components provided by the native, which are provided by [@hippy/vue-native-components](//www.npmjs.com/package/@hippy/vue-native-components) in hippy-vue, but they are not available in browsers because there is no `@hippy/vue-web-components` now.
+Extensions are some convenient components provided by the native, which are provided by [@hippy/vue-native-components](//www.npmjs.com/package/@hippy/vue-native-components) in hippy-vue.

 ---